 Still not convinced that cybersecurity is

 Let’s assume that you are a manufacturer of a part that helps make up the hottest gizmo in the marketplace.
 Your critical component is only manufactured by you and is vital to the success of the product.
 Now, let’s also assume that you are like many manufacturers who focus more on the capabilities of your manufacturing plant than the computer network that supports it.
-Assume, too, that you are like many business owners in manufacturing who would rather buy a new piece of equipment, hire more employees, and pursue automation to help grow your business than invest in things like remote monitoring, penetration testing, vulnerability scanning, vendor risk management, social engineering, firewall protection, or even understanding what the overall security risk situation of your company is.
+Assume, too, that you are like many business owners in the manufacturing sector who would rather buy a new piece of equipment, hire more employees, and pursue automation to help grow your business than invest in things like remote monitoring, penetration testing, vulnerability scanning, vendor risk management, social engineering, firewall protection, or even understanding what the overall security risk situation of your company is.

 If this is you, are you positive that your machines will be up and running 100% of the time, and that the confidential data behind them is safe?